salmonberrypi/salmonberrypi.github.io/README.md

 The unit of a node should be **independent of traditional Pi or compute module form factor**.
 It should be defined by control interfaces and not waste real estate on a specific form factor.
 We can print mounts rather than waste PCB on them.
 More cost-effective and flexible.

+Quantities should always be 2^n numbers to make scale out and gain **straight forward modularity**.